-In this post, we are going to show you with a couple of steps how to progress your ankle rehabilitation after an acute injury.
+In this post, we are going to show you with a couple of steps on how to progress your ankle rehabilitation after an acute injury.
 By this time you have gone through the first step which we explained initially the POLICE protocol.

 You may want to know how long after your injury you could move to the 2nd phase?
 It’s pretty different for every individual and it depends on the severity of their injury.